AutoTubeApp/autotube.app/content/docs/setup-ipfs-server.md

 ```text
 JDJhJDE0JFpOdWIvaFBxSnc1NUZkMzIyenNpeC50VjhKYk9WM1o5WlJnbDdOTDloL2RxQVZpbzh1ZnRP
 ```
-So your credentials string will be, those that we will use in our config file will be:
+Your credentials string will be:
 ```text
 admin JDJhJDE0JFpOdWIvaFBxSnc1NUZkMzIyenNpeC50VjhKYk9WM1o5WlJnbDdOTDloL2RxQVZpbzh1ZnRP
 ```
-Then to configure Caddy, we need to edit the `/etc/caddy/Caddyfile` file:
+To configure Caddy, we need to edit the `/etc/caddy/Caddyfile` file:
 ```shell
 nano /etc/caddy/Caddyfile
 ```
 Remove all the content and paste the following script:
 ***Warning***: you need to change `ipfs.ld83.com` to the hostname of your IPFS node.
-And be sure that this hostname resolve to the public IP address of your IPFS node.
+And make sure that this hostname resolves to the public IP address of your IPFS node.
 ***Warning 2***: change YOUR_CREDENTIALS_HERE to the credentials string you have created above.

 ```caddy
 ipfs.ld83.com {
         # matches all requests excepts OPTIONS